 - A single immediate capillary blood glucose tests with a value above 11.1 mmol/L indicates diabetes.

 - Refer children with raised blood glucose levels to secondary care the same day.

 - Do not wait for other tests (blood /urine) as this may allow DKA to occur.

 Photos Alfie Max Moss, Lilly by Kylie Banks

 BMJ article by Julie Edge

-If you have any further information regarding the symptoms of type 1 diabetes in children or you suspect type 1 diabetes in your own child or someone else’s kid please leave a comment or contact us.
+If you suspect type 1 diabetes in your own child or someone else’s child please contact your GP without delay.